QuantVI/succ_algo_trdng/left_off.md

 `import price_retrieval as pr` in my test file causes an issue.
 This has been traced to `import pandas_datareader.data as web` not working.
 The error is `ImportError: cannot import name 'StringIO'`.

 This worked previously.
 However, we wil have to revert the the books verions, or midification thereof, to download data from Yahoo!Finance.

+`_test_price_retrieval.py` can be ignored.

+In the original price_retrieval.py, you could get Yahoo!Finance data from [ichart.finance.yahoo.com]().
+This is no longer the case.
+The new type of URL uses Unix timestamps.